Talk to a Certified Specialist

-Filing A Workers’ Compensation Claim In Pennsylvania
+Filing a Claim In Pennsylvania

 You do not have to go through the workers’ compensation claims process alone.
 Our lawyers are here to stand by you and your family to ensure that your best interests are protected and you are able to move forward with your life.

-Important Steps To Filing A Pennsylvania Workers’ Compensation Claim
+Steps to Filing a Workers’ Compensation Claim

-- Notice to your employer: By law, you are required to notify your employer of any injury that occurs on the job within 120 days.However, our experienced workers’ compensation attorneys encourage you to notify your employer as soon as possible, and ideally immediately after the work injury occurs.
+- Notice to your employer: By law, you must notify your employer of any injury that occurs on the job within 120 days.
+However, our experienced workers’ compensation attorneys encourage you to notify your employer immediately, ideally immediately after the work injury occurs.

 - Claim investigation: If your employer or insurer wishes to investigate the claim further, it may file a Notice of Temporary Compensation Payable (NTCP), which is good for up to 90 days of benefits.
-If the employer allows the 90 days to run, the NTCP will automatically become a NCP.
+If the employer allows the 90 days to run, the NTCP will automatically become an NCP.
 If the employer or insurer chooses to deny responsibility, it may file a Notice Stopping Temporary Compensation Payable (NSTCP) at any time within the initial 90-day period.

-What Types Of Workers’ Compensation Benefits Are Available For Injured Workers?
+Types of Workers’ Compensation Benefits Available

 Pennsylvania workers’ compensation offers a variety of benefits for workers who are injured on the job or suffer from occupational diseases.
 In Pennsylvania, workers’ compensation benefits include:

-- Specific loss benefits: If you suffer loss of a body part or loss of use of a body part, you are entitled for a cash award for the specific loss.
+- Specific loss benefits: If you suffer loss of a body part or loss of use of a body part, you are entitled to a cash award for the specific loss.
 Specific loss benefits are also available for blindness or loss of hearing, whether total or partial.

 - Death benefits: If the worker dies within 300 weeks of a work injury, family members may be entitled to receive the former worker’s lost wage benefits and burial expenses.

 Either you or your employer/workers’ compensation carrier may choose to settle your case for a lump sum payment at some point in the process.
 However, neither side can force the other to settle the case.
-You can settle your lost wages benefit, your medical benefits or both.
+You can settle your lost wages benefit, your medical benefits, or both.
 You should seek legal advice before you choose to settle your case.

-Third-Party Responsibility For Workplace Injuries
+Third-Party Responsibility for Workplace Injuries

 - Construction accidents: Many construction accidents involve both a workers’ compensation claim and a personal injury claim.